-Dark Chocolate is as Delicious for Your Skin as for Your Taste Buds!
+Why Dark Chocolate is As Good for Your Skin As It Is for Your Taste Buds!

 I am eating a piece of rich dark chocolate even as I type!
 Why, you ask?
 Not because it is decadent, of course.
 I am eating this dark chocolate because scientific studies prove that dark chocolate (which is high in antioxidant flavonoids) can significantly protect your skin from UV damage and wrinkles!